TMartin88/Timetable-Manager/README.md

-https://www.w3schools.com/bootstrap4/bootstrap_filters.asp for advanced filters on table. https://locallinkcork.com/ which is a wordpress implementation fully designed and developed by me. https://8000-tmartin88-dynamicmaps-u20krk5rr0r.ws-eu85.gitpod.io/ which is where I experiemented with google maps api.
+https://www.w3schools.com/bootstrap4/bootstrap_filters.asp for advanced filters on table. https://locallinkcork.com/ which is a wordpress implementation fully designed and developed by me. https://8000-tmartin88-dynamicmaps-u20krk5rr0r.ws-eu85.gitpod.io/ which is where I experiemented with google maps api. https://learndjango.com/tutorials/django-slug-tutorial for assist in setting up new app.